bencharpit/FingerprintCombos/README.md

 # FingerprintCombos
 [Latest Release](https://github.com/bencharpit/FingerprintCombos/releases/tag/Release)

-#### Protect your combo cloud by adding a fingerprint to your combos!
+#### Protect your combo cloud by adding a fingerprint to your combos

 ## Features:
 - Find your combos lines in fully modified/randomized combos, protect them from being leaked